 Laborde Earles injury was great for me they took care of me very fast and professional.
 If for any reason I need legal help they will be who I use.Client

 Reach Out to Laborde Earles for a Consultation

 If you or someone you love is experiencing issues with their IVC filter, consider reaching out to legal counsel as soon as possible.
-The knowledgeable product liability attorneys at Laborde Earles Law Firm understand the complexities of defective medical device litigation.
+The knowledgeable product liability attorneys at Laborde Earles Injury Lawyers understand the complexities of defective medical device litigation.
 Our dedicated lawyers could help you fight for fair compensation for your medical expenses, pain and suffering, and more.
 To schedule a consultation and discuss the merits of your claim, reach out to our office today.